JeremiahKaren/35percent.github.io/aap.md

 ---
 layout: page
-title: "Aylesbury Alternative plan (AAP)"
+title: Aylesbury Alternative plan (AAP)
-subtitle: "Alternative regeneration plan for the Aylesbury estate"
+subtitle: Alternative regeneration plan for the Aylesbury estate
 footer: true
+published: true
 ---
 The Aylesbury estate is a symbol; it is the symbol of an architecture and politics at odds with the aesthetic of recent times.